Sidcup Medical Centre

 Sidcup Medical Centre Case Study Key messages:

-- More efficient working and remote closure means increased work capacity – even with a growing list size, no new staff have been hired, and eConsults are responded to within two hours
+- eConsult allows for more efficient working and remote closure which means increased work capacity.
+Even with a growing list size, no new staff have been hired, and we are responding to eConsults within two hours

 - Standardised questions asked through the eConsult have replaced inconsistent questions over the telephone – improving the history information available to GPs, allowing some patients to go straight to a physical examination

 - Both patients and doctors feel their experience of Sidcup Medical Centre has improved

 Biggest single benefit of using eConsult: Patients at Sidcup Medical Centre can now access advice from regular GP 24/7, including on the day and urgent appointments

 Around a third of patients at Sidcup Medical Centre have been converted to eConsult, and we estimate we’ve saved around £40,000 in a year through better patient triaging, remote closure, and by having a patient’s history upfront.
 We didn’t want to solely create a new route for patients – we wanted to take pressure off our GPs and create a consistent history so that we have the same and right information for patients who come in for emergency appointments.